 Mentees and mentors are matched across participating universities and based on personal preferences, professional and life experiences as well as mentee goals and mentor (administrative and academic) areas of expertise.
 Mentees and mentors may or may not be from the same field or area of research.

-As a participating university, ANU can submit nominations for up to two mentees and two mentors to participate in the 2022-23 APWiL Mentoring Program.
+As a participating university, ANU can submit nominations for up to two mentees and two mentors to participate in the 2023-24 APWiL Mentoring Program.
 The number of nominated mentors needs to match that of nominated mentees.
-The nominees are chosen based on nominations from College Deans and Portfolio Leads with final selection of participants being made by a committee chaired by the Deputy Vice-Chancellor (International Strategy).
+The nominees are chosen based on nominations from College Deans and Portfolio Leads with final selection of participants being made by a committee chaired by the Deputy Vice-Chancellor (International & Corporate).

 Additional information on the nomination and selection process can be found under Reference documents.